-Rich represents: ABF Freight, Oak Harbor Freight, Peninsula Truck lines, United Parcel Service Bellingham and Burlington, Waste Management and YRC Freight.
+Rich represents: ABF Freight, Peninsula Truck lines, United Parcel Service Bellingham and Burlington, Waste Management and YRC Freight.

 Rich has a lifelong history with Teamsters Local 231.
 His father was a proud member of Local 231 working in the freight and moving and storage industries.
 Rich knows what it is like to grow up in a family of 7 people who were supported on one Teamster income, with wages and benefits that were fought for over decades.
 Rich started his career as a local 231 member in 1991 at Yellow Freight.
 He served many years as shop steward and was a trustee on the Local 231 executive Board for several years prior to becoming a Business Representative in 2010.
 Rich became Local 231 Secretary-Treasurer in September of 2012.
-He currently serves on the Washington Teamsters Welfare Trust as a Trustee and was appointed to the Joint Council 28 executive board in January of 2018.
-Rich is also a member of the UPS Joint Council 28 and Western Region Negotiating Committees for the 2018 contract negotiations.
+He currently serves on the Washington Teamsters Welfare Trust as a Trustee and serves on the Joint Council 28 executive board as a Trustee.
+Rich is the Joint Council 28 Freight Division Chair and Union Co-chair for the Teamsters' and Employers' Board of Adjustment.
+He was also a member of the UPS Joint Council 28 and Western Region Negotiating Committees for the 2018 contract negotiations.

 Jennifer Thompson, President/Business Representative